Covid cases on first cruise ship of new season

 But Hawke's Bay Today has revealed the ship has been dealing with Covid cases, although the ship's operator, Royal Caribbean, and health authorities are not revealing how many.

+It comes as cruise ships are set to return to Lyttelton and Akaroa this week after a nearly three-year absence due to the Covid pandemic.

+On Thursday, Lyttelton will welcome the first of more than 100 cruise ships set to visit Christchurch and Banks Peninsula over the coming months.
+The Celebrity Eclipse, which can carry up to 2400 passengers, is due to dock at the port’s new cruise ship berth.

-Te Whatu Ora Te Matau a Māui, the former Hawke's Bay District Health Board which determines if cruise ship passengers are allowed to disembark, says the ship met its requirements for passengers to disembark into Napier.
+Te Whatu Ora Te Matau a Māui, the former Hawke's Bay District Health Board which determines if cruise ship passengers are allowed to disembark, says The Ovation of the Seas met its requirements for passengers to disembark into Napier.

 Medical officer of health Dr Bridget Wilson said she was "confident that Covid-19 cases [on the ship] are being isolated appropriately and their contacts managed in line with our current domestic settings".